rapid7/insightconnect-workflows/workflows/Force_Password_Reset_in_Active_Directory_With_Slack/help.md

 *This workflow will trigger in any direct messages to your Chatbot **or** any message in a channel directed @ your Chatbot.
 Note the Chatbot must be in the channel in order to trigger the workflow this way.*

 To run the workflow, send a direct message to your InsightConnect Slack Chatbot or @ your Chatbot in a public channel starting with the command `reset-password`.
+Use the target user's username, not the full email address.

 For example, in a direct message to your Chatbot:
-* `reset-password john.doe@acme.inc`
+* `reset-password jdoe`

 For example, in a channel with your Chatbot:
-* `@chatbot reset-password john.doe@acme.inc`
+* `@chatbot reset-password jdoe`

 The workflow will post the results in a thread.